Client-side resources are resources processed by the client (opposite to server-side resources, processed by the server).

 <Image imageUrl="{CONTEXT}/public/myok.png"/>

-For the webserver, resulting links to the image is
+For the web server, resulting link to the image is

 http://localhost:9090/public/myok.png.

-If we assume that you have installed Lycia with its default parameters and configurations and thus work with the Jetty web server, then you must do this to configure it for using public client-side resources:
+If you have installed Lycia with its default parameters and configurations and thus work with the Jetty web server, for using public client-side resources do the following:

 <?xml version="1.0" encoding="UTF-8"?>